mgm-sp/wp-author-security/wp-author-security/readme.txt

   `https://yourdomain.tld/wp-json/wp/v2/users`
 * The log in page where different error messages will indicate whether an entered user name or mail address exists or not.
 The plugin will display a neutral error message independently whether the user exists or not.
 * The password forgotten function will also allow an attacker to check for the existence of a user.
 As for the log in page the plugin will display a neutral message even when the user does not exists.
+* Requesting the feed endpoint /feed of your blog will also allow others to see the username or display name of the author.
+The plugin will remove the name from the result list.
+* Wordpress supports so-called oEmbeds.
+This is a technique to embed a reference to a post into another post.
+However, this reference will also contain the author name and a direct link to the profile page.
+The plugin will also remove the name and link here.

 == Screenshots ==
 1. Admin settings